mamonraab/violance-detection-in-video-with-pytroch/README.md

 model = nn.Sequential(TimeWarp(baseModel))
 ```

-now let say  we want to build complate model from this   using cnn+lstm
+now let say we want to build a complete model  using cnn+lstm
-first i found that  there is  a users that have  problems  intgrating  lstm in   nn.Sequential     you can see the qustion in stackoverflow link
+but first I want to address that there are users that have problems integrating  LSTM in   nn.Sequential     you can see the question in StackOverflow link
 https://stackoverflow.com/questions/44130851/simple-lstm-in-pytorch-with-sequential-module

-i did awnsered them qustion when i  creating this artical so any one can use these code
+I did answer the   question when I creating this article so anyone can use this code
-the idea is simple  pytorch   make a big  place for us to do our class and ingrate them
+the idea is simple  PyTorch   make a big  place for us to do our class and ingrate them
-i make this class to extract the last output from lstm  and get it back to  the Sequential  see this code
+I make this class to extract the last output from LSTM  and get it back to  the Sequential  see this code

 ```